 The 19th and 20th May, a hundred of women leaders from Africa, Latin America and Europe will hold a major meeting in Madrid.
 Under the name ‘Women’s Bridges.
-Proposals from the South for global change’, they will debate the major issues of concern to the planet.
+Proposals from the South for global change’, they will debate the major issues of concern to the global population.
 The aim is to ensure that they are heard and taken into account.
-To this end, they will draw up a document with proposals to be presented to the international community.
+To this end, they will prepare a document with proposals which will be presented to the international community.

 In this section we introduce you to some of these leaders.
 They are all women who will impress you.
-We have had to make a choice and the decision has been based on those who are going to be coordinators of the different working groups, but you will find biographies of all the participants on this website.
+We have made the choice of presenting you those who are going to be the coordinators of the different working groups, but you will find biographies of all the participants on this website.

-Today we introduce you to JESTINE MUKOKO, who with Kah Walla, co-ordinates the working group “Governance and Grand Challenges”
+Today we introduce you to JESTINA MUKOKO, who with Kah Walla, co-ordinates the working group “Governance and Grand Challenges”

 The title “Woman of Courage” could not define her better.
-It is the name of the award given to her by the US State Department.
-The award recognizes women who have demonstrated exceptional courage and leadership in promoting women’s rights.
+It is the name of the award given to her by the US State Department, wich recognizes women who have demonstrated exceptional courage and leadership in promoting women’s rights.

-Jestine Mukoko, is a Zimbabwean human rights activist.
-She runs the Zimbabwe Peace Project, a very active NGO which, through regular reports, lists and denounces cases of human rights violations in the country.
+Jestina Mukoko, is a Zimbabwean human rights activist.
+She heads the Zimbabwe Peace Project, a very active NGO which, through regular reports, lists and denounces cases of human rights violations in the country.
 Its mission is to contribute to building a Zimbabwean citizenry that demands accountability for human rights.